Yuvraj-26/Real-Time-Stock-Market-Data-Processing-Engine/README.md

 <img src="Docs/Consumercode.png">

-## Step 5: Integrate Stock Market Data in Producer
+## Step 5: Integrate Stock Market Data in the Producer Python File

 Usually Real Time Stock Market API can be used to gain real time stock market data In this case we will loop the stock market data set to simulate real time data instead